 This excerpt was taken from a Zquiet commercial that often airs on TV, especially in the early morning hours.
 There are actually dozens of similar “As seen on TV” type products that are designed to eliminate the sound of snoring.
 Most of them sell for between $60 – $100 and are guaranteed to stop your snoring or your “money back”.

-A Little History on the Snoring Mouthguard
+History of the Snoring Mouthguard

 For years, couples have struggled with bedroom nuisances such as snoring among other habits.
 However, snoring consistently ranks high year after year when it comes to annoying bedroom habits.
 The use of a snoring mouthguard is not exactly new technology.
 As the infomercial states, these devices, know as Mandibular Advancement Devices (MAD’s) by dentists, have been used for nearly 3 decades to treat snoring and in some cases obstructive sleep apnea.
-It wasn’t until the mid 1990’s that the first over the counter snoring mouthpieces appeared on market.
+It wasn’t until the mid-1990’s that the first over the counter snoring mouthpieces appeared on market.
 They were modeled after the MAD’s commonly used by medical professionals.
 The first such devices were made of a thermoplastic resin and could be self-fitted at home by heating the mouthguard in hot water for a few seconds and then placing the device in the mouth and biting down to take an impression of the teeth.
 For nearly 10 years, only a small handful of mouthpieces were available on the market.
-It wasn’t until the mid 2000’s that a wider selection of products were introduced and pushed to consumers using heavy marketing campaigns.
+It wasn’t until the mid-2000’s that a wider selection of products was introduced and pushed to consumers using heavy marketing campaigns.
 As a result, an increasing number of couples were introduced to these “miracle” devices and their popularity surged.
-With a increase in popularity, a number of different manufacturers started producing their own version of the device.
+With an increase in popularity, a number of different manufacturers started producing their own version of the device.
 Today, over 100 such devices are being produced yet only a couple dozen are widely popular.

 Does the “As Seen on TV” Snoring Mouthguard really work?